into your inbox

 In 1986, she claimed her first title in Hilton Head, before getting to the US Open semi-finals a second time.
-Closely monitored by her father, she had her breakthrough year in 1987, when she lifted her first Grand Slam trophy, edging Navratilova in the final of Roland-Garros (6-4, 4-6, 8-6), and finishing runner-up to the same Navratilova at Wimbledon and at the US Open.
+Closely overseen by her father, she had her breakthrough year in 1987, when she lifted her first Grand Slam trophy, edging Navratilova in the final of Roland-Garros (6-4, 4-6, 8-6), and finishing runner-up to the same Navratilova at Wimbledon and at the US Open.

 The place : Boca Raton, Florida

-The Virginia Slims of Florida was held for the first time in 1984, on clay, in Palm Beach Gardens.
+The Virginia Slims of Florida was held for the first time in 1984 on clay in Palm Beach Gardens.
 However, the tournament moved to Key Biscayne the following year, switching to hard courts, and in 1987, the event settled in Boca Raton.
-Chris Evert had won the three first editions, but in 1988, the defending champion was the world No 1, Steffi Graf.
+Chris Evert had won the three first editions, but in 1988, the defending champion was the world No 1 Steffi Graf.